sourcegraph/handbook/content/departments/tech-ops/process/internal-security/passwords.md

 - Use a single word, for example, **password**, or a commonly-used phrase like **Iloveyou** or a string of numbers/letters, such as **abc123**
 - Use identifiable information about yourself, such as the names and birthdays of your friends and family, your favorite bands, or phrases you tend to use
 - Mix personal and work-related passwords
+- Use the browser based auto-fill, the 1Password browser extension should be used

 Do: